tdunkley/Predicting-the-Next-Cannabis-Market/README.md

-# Prediciting the Next Cannibus Market in the U.S.
+# Prediciting the Next Cannibis Market in the U.S.

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->
 ![GitHub repo-size](https://img.shields.io/github/repo-size/tdunkley/capstone-project)